-If you've decided that forming an S corporation works in your favor, you must prepare and file Form 2553, Election by a Small Business Corporation, with the Internal Revenue Service.
-This notifies the IRS that you want to elect S corp status.
-The IRS will then send a letter back to your corporation confirming its election for this tax treatment.
+The form notifies the IRS that you want to elect S corp status, and the IRS will then send a letter back to your corporation confirming its election for this tax treatment.

-First, however, you must incorporate your business.
-Draw up articles of incorporation, by-laws, and the various required legal documents to form and operate your business.
+First, however, you must incorporate your business by drawing up articles of incorporation, by-laws, and the various required legal documents to form and operate your business.
 These can vary by state.
-You should incorporate the business in the state where the company will conduct the bulk of its business,
+You should incorporate the business in the state where the company will conduct the bulk of its business.

 When to Submit Form 2553

 Form 2553 must be filed before the 16th day of the third month of the corporation's tax year, or before the 15th day of the second month of a tax year if the tax year is 2½ months or less.
 You can also file the form at any time during the tax year before the year in which you want the election to take effect.

 You can file at any time after these deadlines if your corporation follows special rules for making a late S corporation election.
 Here are some examples:

 - ABC Corporation incorporated on July 1.
 ABC therefore has until October 16 to file Form 2553 for the S corporation election to be valid for the company's first year of operation.

 - DEF Corporation incorporated on November 1 so its first tax year would be less than 2½ months long—November 1 through December 31.
 DEF therefore has until January 15 of the following year to file Form 2553 for the S corporation election to be valid for the company's first year of operation.

 - GHI Corporation has been incorporated for several years and is currently taxed as a C corporation.
 GHI can file Form 2553 by December 31 if the company wants to convert to an S corporation in the following year.

 Procedures for Late Elections for S Corporation Status